2021 is the International Year

 The goals remain:

-The global spread of the COVID-19 pandemic is threatening to reverse years of progress.
+The global spread of the COVID-19 pandemic is threatening momentum.
 For many children and their families, the consequences have been:

 - Disrupted education